 1. The Center of Denia

 When we arrive in a new place, we start off by exploring the area nearby and gradually move further afield.
-First stop is usually hotel reception for a map of the local area and a few pointers as to where they recommend us heading.
+The first stop is the hotel reception for a map of the local area and a few pointers and recommendations.
 The second stop is the local Tourist Information Office, although opening times can be a little variable, especially in the winter months.

 Suitably equipped with maps and information we headed into the center of town.
 Denia is a working town with a port, so it differs slightly from other more tourist-orientated towns along the Costa Blanca.
-We actually found this quite refreshing.
-It's good to be in a place where the locals outnumber the visitors (at least in the winter months).
+We found this quite refreshing.
+It is good to be where the locals outnumber the visitors (at least in the winter months).

-We started our tour by heading to Plaza Constitucion, the heart of the older part of town.
-The square is bordered by the Gothic style town hall with its Baroque facade.
+We started our tour by heading to Plaza Constitucion, the heart of the old town.
+The square is bordered by the Gothic-style town hall with its Baroque facade.
 On another side stands Iglesia de la Asuncion.
 The church dates from the mid-18th-century.
 It was so damaged in the War of Independence, that it had to be rebuilt and rededicated in 1816.
 It suffered further in the Spanish Civil War in 1936 when many movable items were taken.
 Overlooked by the castle walls, Plaza Constitucion made a pleasant stopping place especially as we were pleased to find a favorite Spanish eating place here, '100 Montaditos' offering drinks and snacks at very reasonable prices.

 On our way back towards the coast, we came across Iglesia San Antonio de Padua, set in the Plaza Convento with cafes on the square outside.
 Dating from the late 16th-century, the church was built to go with a Franciscan convent complex.
 This church had to be remodeled over several decades in the mid 18th century after suffering damage in the War of Succession.
 It too had many items removed during the Spanish Civil War.